 Penn State policy doesn’t allow most kinds of restricted or controlled data in the cloud.
 However, through collaboration with Box, Internet2, and Box’s built-in security, many more kinds of data can be stored on Box at Penn State.
 Check this page for a complete discussion on what is allowed to be stored on Box at Penn State.
 For more about Box’s security measures, read Security_Overview_2-1.

 Can I get an account for my department, group, or club?

 Yes.
 You will need to apply for a “non-person” Box account, which is similar to departmental PASS space or space on a unit’s local file server.
 Instead of being tied to an individual, it’s an account for a group such as a department, club, or unit.
 To sign up, visit http://box.psu.edu/non-person-account/.
 For student groups, a faculty or staff advisor will need to make the request.

 Can I collaborate with people outside of Penn State using Box?

 Yes, they will need a Box account from their university, business or they can obtain a free Box account at box.com.

 I accidentally deleted a file from my Box account.
 How can I recover it?

 Any file that you delete is kept in your “Trash” for 60 days.
-To recover it, click on the “Trash” link, under “Resources” on the right side of any page within your Box account.
+To recover it, click on the “Trash” link, under “Resources” on the right side of the main “Files and Folders” page within your Box account.
 Find your file, click the drop down arrow to the right of the file name and then click “Restore”.
 The file will be restored to its original location.